What Does GEMSAS Stand For?

 Step 3: Entering Actual Results for Each Unit

-We are one final step away from the GPA calculation.
 The next step in the process is to enter your actual result received in individual units according to official transcripts.
 If you have both grades and percentages, use the percentage.
 However, if your transcripts only provide grades, use the conversion table given by GEMSAS to find the GPA per unit.

 Step 4: Calculating your Weighted/Unweighted GPA

-You are now in the final stage of your GPA calculation, and as of now, you must have collected the following details: Subject name/code, credit points, results, and your GPA from the conversion table.
+You are now in the final stage of your GPA calculation, and as of now, you must have collected the following details: subject name/code, credit points, results, and your GPA from the conversion table.

 Once you have your GPA, you need to multiply your GPA with the credit points achieved.